j801h/j801h.github.io/_projects/fea.md

 <br>

 Note that the pisoFoam solver does not incorporate temperature values into its solutions, but there are other solvers available within the openFOAM library that can use pisoFoam's **outputs as inputs** for modeling temperature effects on flow.
+Also note that the results of this workflow will not be able to incorporate bouyant forces into a given flow regime, as flow profiles are determined solely using the Navier-Stokes equations.

 These simulation results confirm that I can simulate transient flow in three dimensions; next, I will confirm that these flow data can be analyzed to create realistic temperature data using the scalarTransportFoam solver within openFOAM's source code.

-ALso note that the results of this workflow will not be able to incorporate bouyant forces into a given flow regime, as flow profiles are determined solely using the navier-stokes equations.

 <br>